YAVSRG/YAVSRG/README.md

 If not, the game will let you know on launch - Look for them here https://github.com/YAVSRG/YAVSRG/tree/main/engine/lib (you need both the main and the fx one)
 If your platform isn't there contact me in the discord or search online for it

-If you open YAVSRG.sln in [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/), setting Interlude as the active project will let you simply build and run with F5 which is my current workflow.
+If you open YAVSRG.sln in [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/), setting Interlude as the active project will let you simply build and run by pressing F5.

 While Interlude stores all its data in the same folder as the exe by default, you can change that to a specific location - In YAVSRG/interlude/src/bin/Debug/net8.0/config.json you can edit `WorkingDirectory` to whatever is convenient